miklevin/MikeLev.in/_posts/2025-07-14-manage-ai-context-vscode-goldfish-memory.md

 I really hated this because I hated VSCode for the longest time.
 I'm a vi / vim / NeoVim user.
 I don't care which.
-I mean I do have my preference but drop me in the middle of any computer system, headless cloud, direct serial-cable connection or whatever graphic destkop fad of the day, and it doesn't really matter to me.
+I mean I do have my preference but drop me in the middle of any computer system, headless cloud, direct serial-cable connection or whatever graphic desktop fad of the day, and it doesn't really matter to me.
 I fire-up a terminal which is always there and am not only immediately comfortable on the system but with enough login rights can edit, change or do whatever I want with the system because such is the power of